j-schneble/3js-Animation/README.md

-Welcome!
-This repository contains the full source code for a 3D Electric Wave Animation using React, Three.js, and react-three-fiber.
+This is my 3D Electric Wave Animation using React, Three.js, and react-three-fiber.

 Usage
 To run this project, first clone the repository: